 Rudolf Steiner (1861-1925) is an important occult philosopher.
 An Austrian, he was greatly influenced by Goethe's works, and worked for a time at the Goethe archives at Weimer.
 He later became involved in the Theosophical Society, and founded a new German branch.
 But although obviously influenced by the Theosophical World-view (the concept of seven planes, cosmic cycles and sub-cycles, etc) Steiner's approach and teachings differed markedly from those of the rest of Theosophists.
-Whereas the Theosophists, under the inspiration of Blavatsky's orientation, looked to the East - to India and Tibet, for inspiration - Steiner was preiminantly a European mystic.
+Whereas the Theosophists, under the inspiration of Blavatsky's orientation, looked to the East - to India and Tibet, for inspiration - Steiner was preeminently a European mystic.
 He was interested in European occultism, European mysticism, European Christianity.
 In 1907 he was initiated into the Rosicrucians.
 By 1910 he was lecturing heavily on the Gospels, which gave him a popular following among the Germans he associated with.

 Annie Besant and C. W. Leadbeater's Star of the East project (in which they claimed the new Messiah had incarnated in the person of Jiddu Krishnamurti, then a young boy) was as much as Steiner and the Germans could bear.
-And the last thing the German aristrocracy wanted to be associated with was the British empire and all that Indian stuff.
+And the last thing the German aristocracy wanted to be associated with was the British empire and all that Indian stuff.
 They craved instead the Nordic mysteries.

 Eventually, due to increasing tension with Annie Besant's brand of Theosophy, things came to a head, and he broke away in 1913 to found his own organisation, which he called Anthroposophy ("Wisdom of or about Man").